stmilne/icds_docs/docs/getting-started/tips-for-beginners.md

      Submit nodes are for preparing files, submitting jobs, examining results, and transferring files.

-!!! note "Don't store files on scratch."
+!!! note "Avoid storing important files in Scratch"
      [Scratch is not backed up](../file-system/file-storage.md/#quotas),
      and files older than 30 days old are deleted.